ktosiu/engineer_notebook/raspbian.md

     [kevin@raspberrypi tmp]$ uname -a
     Linux raspberrypi 3.2.27+ #250 PREEMPT Thu Oct 18 19:03:02 BST 2012 armv6l GNU/Linux

+In both cases, this is kernel version 3.2.27.
+Note that the *l* in `armv6l` refers to little endian.

 Get and install [rpi-update](http://github.com/Hexxeh/rpi-update):